 What Does a DUI Cost You?

 - No more driving.
 A DUI conviction always means a suspended license.
-At best this is for a few months, but it can easily be for years.
-A DUI lawyer can help you keep it to a minimum—or get you special driving privileges to get to work.
+At best, this is for a few months, but it can easily be for years.

 The DUI Deadlines You Need to Know About

 - The arraignment.
 This is when you appear before a judge and officially enter your plea.
-The best thing you can do to prepare for this is hire a DUI lawyer before the arraignment.
-This is because your lawyer will start taking action for you from the very beginning.
-The prosecution will see that you have representation and that you will not be an easy target.
+The best thing you can do to prepare for this is to hire a DUI lawyer before the arraignment.

 - The DMV hearing.
 From the time of your arrest, you have only ten days to file for a hearing with the DMV.
-This is not part of the criminal procedure, and it’s easy to forget about this deadline or not even know about it in the first place.
-But if you don’t request your hearing on time, you will lose your license automatically, even though you haven’t been proven guilty.
-The hearing is important and your lawyer can represent you during it, to help you keep your license.
+If you don’t request your hearing on time, you will lose your license automatically, even though you haven’t been proven guilty.

-Do You Need a Lawyer for a DUI?
+Do You Need a DUI Lawyer in Long Beach?

 - Refuting “scientific” evidence.
-Your case is not doomed just because you took a blood, breath or urine test.
-The machines and methods used to do these tests are not perfect.
-A DUI lawyer knows what to look for to request that this evidence is excluded from trial.
+Your case is not doomed just because you took a blood, breath, or urine test.
+A DUI lawyer knows what to look for to request that this evidence be excluded from the trial.